ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/macronutrients.md

 ## Organic macronutrient cycling

-TODO - Fill this out with descriptions of how nitrogen and phosphorus cycle with the carbon + it's only true for rainforests that this should be the largest flow
+The soil and litter model track the nitrogen and phosphorus stoichiometry of each soil carbon pool.
+For the majority of processes, the nutrients are assumed to just follow the flow of carbon, e.g. when microbes die creating microbial necromass amount of nutrient added to the necromass pool is calculated as

+$$d_n = \frac{d_c}{r_{N,m}},$$

+where $d_c$ is the amount of necromass generated in carbon terms and $r_{N,m}$ is the carbon:nitrogen ratio of the microbial group.
+There are two processes that do not follow this pattern: litter decomposition and microbial uptake.

+Litter decomposition occurs through two pathways, fragmentation and leaching.
+Fragmentation results in large pieces of litter being broken up into smaller and smaller pieces until they are no longer recognisable as litter.
+Crucially these fragments are still organic molecules, so here the nutrient flow still follows the carbon flow.
+Leaching occurs when water travelling downwards through the litter layer into the soil proper carries small molecules with it.
+As these molecules are very small, they can be either organic or inorganic, and so the nutrients can escape the organic cycle.
+For example, the organic phosphorus gets added to the labile (inorganic) phosphorus pool due to litter decay with rate

+$$I_{l} = (1 - \delta_o) * \lambda_l * I_p,$$

+where $I_p$ is the total input of phosphorus from the litter to the soil, $\lambda_p$ is the fraction of the litter decay that occurs by leaching, and $\delta_o$ is the fraction of the leached phosphorus that enters the soil in an organic form.

+TODO - Add a microbial uptake paragraph

-TODO - Make sure to add DON and DOP to the glossary.
+TODO - Add a note about DON and DOP being LMWC stoichiometry but called something different

 ## Inorganic nitrogen cycling

+TODO - Add an overall introduction

 ### Inorganic nitrogen pools

 TODO - There's a lot of out of date pools here

-Nitrogen cycling in this module occurs primarily in an organic form.
-For this reason we track the stoichiometry of every soil carbon and litter pool.
+TODO - Should also add details of which pools are taken up by plants + microbes, which pools leach out of the soil, which pools are added to by litter decomp etc

 However, there are also significant nitrogen cycle processes that involve inorganic forms of nitrogen.
 For this reason a number of inorganic nitrogen pools are additionally defined.
-They are as
+They are as follows:
-follows:

 #### Combined ammonia ($\ce{NH_{3}}$) and ammonium ($\ce{NH^{+}_{4}}$) pool